 What are some treatments for metatarsalgia?

 Metatarsalgia normally responds well to conservative treatment, and surgery should be used only as a last resort when all conservative treatments have failed.
-Conservative treatment options include, but are not limited to, proper fitting footwear, over the counter insoles, custom made orthotics, footwear modifications, and stretching exercises.

 Our team at Applied Biomechanics can help you determine which of these solutions is most appropriate.
 Contact us today!